karanse/MSc-Thesis-Modeling-Human-Language-Learning/triadic_scenario/README.md

+## Here are the main steps how triadic scenario works

 - get the sibling agent(both listener and speaker) from pretrained saved model, (.pth files)
 - get the child agent (both listener and speaker) from child_agent.py file